 IBM explored the cause of breaches and found that 55 percent of incidents in France are caused by malicious attacks.
 24 percent are the result of system glitches and 21 percent are the consequence of human error.

 Wondering how long it takes to identify and contain a breach?
-IBM found that French companies took on average 205 days to identify a breach and 75 days to contain it.
-The combined 280 was exactly on par with the global average, again exemplifying France as a very middle-of-the-road performer when it comes to cyber security.
+IBM found that companies took on average 207 days to identify a breach and 70 days to contain it.

 26. France is in the top 4 European countries affected by stalkerware